vishalsmak/amazeballs-job-search/README.md

 ## Mobile support
-The WebApp is compatible with devices of all sizes and all OS's, and consistent improvements will be made.
+The Web App is compatible with devices of all sizes and all OS's, and consistent improvements will be made.